 Financial support is available to help with the costs of essential books, uniform, materials, trips and equipment such as hairdressing and catering kits.
 Support is also available to help with the costs of transport to and from your site of study, as well as with the costs of childcare (if you are under the age of 20 and need support with childcare costs, please have a look at the Care to Learn website).

-In order to qualify for financial support you need to have an annual household income of less than £28,000.
+In order to qualify for financial support you need to have an annual household income of less than £30,000 (£28,000 for students aged 19 or above).
 Household income includes all adults living at your house.
 The level of support you may be entitled to is based on a number of criteria.
 For more information about these, please ask for a copy of the Financial Support policy from our Customer Services Team.